Eben Britton: Professional career

-2009 NFL draft
+Pre-draft

 In a draft loaded with talented offensive linemen, Britton was considered to be one of the better players available, drawing comparisons to Joe Thomas.
 He was deemed "not athletic enough to be a consistent pass blocker against the faster pass rushers" at left tackle however, and therefore was projected to "have a long, solid career on the right side".
 Initially thought of as a potential first-rounder, Britton fell to the second round, where he was selected 39th overall by the Jacksonville Jaguars.
 Reportedly angry about not being drafted in the first round, Britton said: "I'm gonna work my ass off for the Jacksonville Jaguars and people are gonna regret it.
 I've got my own agenda, and that's first and foremost to take the Jacksonville Jaguars to the Super Bowl.
 Secondly, I'm gonna be the greatest offensive tackle to ever play this game."